asyncapi/website/pages/docs/tutorials/create-asyncapi-document.md

     - [Install Git on Windows](https://git-scm.com/download/win)
     - [Install Git on Linux](https://git-scm.com/download/linux)

-# Creating the AsyncAPI Document
+# Create the AsyncAPI Document

 In this step, we will create an AsyncAPI document to describe the Streelights API.
 It will help you generate the code and the documentation later on.

+To create one, you can either use the [AsyncAPI studio](https://studio.asyncapi.com) or the [AsyncAPI CLI](https://github.com/asyncapi/cli) depending on your project need.

+Let's go ahead to create the specification documents titled `asyncapi` with a `.yaml` extension.

 <CodeBlock>
 {`asyncapi: '2.5.0'